kevin143carr/tarpon-installer/README.md

 - When `usegui = False`, visual fields such as `logoimg`, `iconpng`, `iconico`, and `themename` are optional.
 - `iconpng` and `iconico` are optional window/app icons.
 Paths are resolved relative to the current working directory unless absolute.
 - `watchdog` enables the watchdog app to kill stalled processes.
+- `process_timeout` controls how long local RPM installs and local actions may run before Tarpon kills the process.
+The default is `180` seconds.
+Set it to `0` to disable the timeout for long-running installers such as PostgreSQL.
 - `adminrights` forces the application to run as a privileged user.
 - `displayfinalerrors` shows a final scrollable GUI popup with up to the first 3 logged errors from the run.
 If omitted, it defaults to `False`.